abcd123-bit/egg-management/README.md

-# egg-management
+# egg- management -website
-A website  for managing eggs collection created by sammy kiptoo
+a website  for  managing eggs collections created by sammy kiptoo